Clare Cooper Marcus

-Marcus advocates post-occupancy evaluation as a research method for studying public and semi-public open spaces.
+Marcus advocated post-occupancy evaluation as a research method for studying public and semi-public open spaces.
 In her studies of Easter Hill Village in Richmond, California and St. Francis Square in San Francisco, she saw that semi-public open spaces in cluster housing foster a sense of community.
 She found these spaces to be well-used by residents, particularly by children.
 Her articles and book (with Wendy Sarkissian) Housing as if People Mattered: Site Design Guidelines for Medium-Density Family Housing published by the University of California Press in 1986 showed how medium density, low-rise cluster housing is supportive of families with children and a catalyst in building social networks.
 Marcus expanded her studies on open spaces in housing to other types—neighborhood and city parks, plazas, and campus open spaces in her edited volume (with Carolyn Francis) People Places: Design Guidelines for Urban Open Space first published by Van Nostrand Reinhold in 1990.
 She translated her findings in performance guidelines that would aid the designer and bridge the gap between research and practice.

 The formative years of Marcus' childhood were spent in Buckinghamshire countryside during World War II where her family was evacuated from London.
 There she was free to explore the landscape and developed a lifelong affinity for the natural outdoors.
 She encouraged her design students to remember their own childhood environments and write their environmental autobiography to discover hidden biases while designing for their clients.

 Marcus' work shows the impact of human potential movement in California in the 1960s.
 She attended seminars in the Carl Jung Institute in San Francisco and the Esalen Institute in Big Sur to delve deep into topics such as the age of Aquarius, sacred geometries in the landscape, self-transformation and becoming whole through integration of feminine and masculine archetypes.
 She wrote about the garden as a symbol of the higher self and the role of gardening in creating the spiritual community of Findhorn in Scotland.
 She adapted the Gestalt role playing therapeutic technique in her research on house as symbol of the self that was published as the book The House as a Mirror of Self: Exploring the Deeper Meaning of Home published by Conari Press in 1995.
 Marcus' own environmental autobiography and analysis of her self and growth are contained in Iona Dreaming: The Healing Power of Place, A Memoir published by Nicholas-Hays, Inc. in 2010.
 In this book written after a double bout with cancer, she reveals the remarkable power of place to heal psychological wounds and restore the spirit.